cinemagoer/cinemagoer/docs/goodies/README.txt

 You can use this script to apply the diffs files distributed on a (more or less) weekly base by IMDb.

+download_applydiffs.py: courtesy of Roy Stead, download and apply diff files (especially suited for a Windows environment).

 reduce.sh: Bash script useful to create a "slimmed down" version of the IMDb's plain text data files.
 It's useful to create shorter versions of the plain text data files, to test the imdbpy2sql.py script faster.